Insidethemind/Node-Society/README.md

 By contributing and learning together, we aim to lower the barrier to entry and create a space where everyone can thrive.
 We truly believe that everyone deserves the opportunity to bring their imaginations to life and in doing so it will push everyone to improve further.

+## Usage

+The files shared within this community are intended solely for educational purposes.
+If you're contributing, please keep in mind that the goal is to support others in learning and developing their Houdini skills.

+This community is not a platform for self-promotion, portfolio exposure, or driving traffic to external sales funnels.
+Contributions should be made with the intent to educate, inspire, and elevate others.

+Please share resources that reflect the spirit of collaboration and growth.

 ## License